Credit units: 3

 Prerequisite(s) or Corequisite(s): NURS 307.3

 Note: Post-Degree B.S.N. classes are offered in an open learning format with the same number of hours, but in alternate time frames.
+Costs in addition to tuition will apply to this course.

 Upcoming class offerings